frootlab/frootlab.github.io/_projects/vivid.md

 advantages, in particular for data science:

-* The dynamic replacement of code elements by **currently best fitting** algorithms automatically keeps projects state-of-the-art while reducing their TCO
+* The dynamic replacement of code elements by **currently best fitting** algorithms automatically keeps data analysis applications state-of-the-art while reducing their TCO
 * The separation of program flow and algorithms allows them to be developed and maintained by different expert groups
-* The interconnection of algorithm servers to self maintained clusters allows collaborations in data science at an entirely new level.
+* The interconnection of smart algorithm repositories to information clusters allows data science collaborations at an entirely new level

 ### How does it work?